-In Tinker v des Moines case, the United States Supreme Court issued a landmark ruling in which it defined rights (freedom of speech, freedom of assembly, etc) which provided under The First Amendment to the United States Constitution in relation to public schools students in the United States.
+In Tinker v des Moines case, the United States Supreme Court issued a landmark ruling in which it defined rights (freedom of speech, freedom of assembly, etc) provided under The First Amendment to the United States Constitution in relation to public school students in the United States.

 Tinker v des Moines case established the ‘tinker test’ also known as the “substantial disruption” test, Courts still use the test to decide whether a school’s desire to avoid disruption infringes on students’ First Amendment rights.